BushelScript/BushelScript/README.md

     * AS++ is specifically targeted towards programmers who want to get scripting stuff done quicker and with a syntax that's more familiar and symbol-heavy
     * English is of course the dominant version of these two, but they could theoretically be ported to a wider range of natural language bases—e.g., English names are “BushelScript (English)”, `​bushelscript_en`​, and “AS++ (English)”, `​aspp_en`​, while French names would be “BushelScript (français)”, `​bushelscript_fr`​, and “AS++ (français)”, `​aspp_fr`​.

+## Status

+Currently, the language is in its early- to mid-growth stages.
+New features are being added very often, and some will likely be changed or removed with time.

+The graphical BushelScript Editor application is also functional but very basic at the moment.
+I hope to drastically improve the interface once the API and language are more mature and finalized.

+### Installation

+There's no automated installer yet.
+For now, you can build the project yourself, which should be pretty straightforward.

+To build the core frameworks, language service, English module and graphical Editor from source, do the following:

+1. Make sure [Homebrew](https://brew.sh) and [Xcode](https://developer.apple.com/xcode) are installed.
+2. `brew install llvm`
+3. `xcodebuild install -workspace Bushel.xcworkspace -scheme BushelScript\ Editor DSTROOT=/`

+Language modules are installed to `/Library/BushelScript/Languages` and BushelScript Editor is placed in `/Applications`.
+Launch the app to begin writing BushelScript programs.

+If this doesn't work or you believe I've missed a step, please open an issue.

 ## Why “BushelScript”?

 Since the language is basically just an improved, next-gen AppleScript, I wanted to pun off of that name.
 For the first few months of the project's life, it was called “AppleScript+”.
 However, I eventually realized that this could cause trademark issues.
 The code needed to be scrapped and started from scratch anyway, so from that point on I named it “BushelScript”, after the fruit basket measure commonly used to sell apples.